-In springtime the Cape West Coast plays host to arguably the greatest flower show on earth when its planes explode into colour.
+In springtime, the Cape West Coast plays host to arguably the greatest flower show on earth when its planes explode into color.
 Here, in no particular order, are ten of the best spots for a front-row seat.

 Blaauwberg Nature Reserve

 Known as the official beginning of the Cape West Coast flora, the Blaauwberg Nature Reserve has spectacular views across the cityscape and coastline, including one of the few in the world where you can see two World Heritage Sites – Table Mountain and Robben Island.

 Its wetland has an abundance of plant, mammal, bird and reptile species, as well as various amphibians.

 Find them on the West Coast Way #CultureRoute

 Where: Cape Farms, just north of Blaauwberg on the R27 or Otto Du Plessis Drive

 Contact: +27 (0)21 554 0957 | +27 (0)21 444 0454 (Eerstesteen Resort)